Rohit9977123/Des_Technico_Manual_Automation/README.md

-# Secure File Sharing Web Application
+## Secure File Sharing Web Application

 ## Overview

-The Secure File Sharing Web Application enables users to securely upload, share, and manage files with password protection and encryption.
-The application is hosted on Netlify and follows best practices for security, performance, and user experience.
+The Secure File Sharing Web Application provides a safe and efficient platform for users to upload, share, and manage files with advanced encryption and password protection.
+Hosted on Netlify, the application follows industry best practices for security, performance, and user experience.

 ## Features
 - **Secure File Upload**: Drag-and-drop functionality for easy file uploads.